john84122/neural_decode/README.md

 ![Our Logo](results/misc/icon_for_git_page.png)

-This project is to three models on a neural decoding tasks and demonstrate the equivalence between Hopfield Models, Transformers, and a combined Hopfield + Transformer Architecture.
+This project is to train three models on a neural decoding tasks and demonstrate the equivalence between Hopfield Models, Transformers, and a combined Hopfield + Transformer Architecture.
+In addition, we evaluate the utility of these models on neural decoding tasks.
 We establish this comparison by using their performance on a neural decoding datasets and differences in Saliency Maps.

 ## Collaborations